How to grow Herbs

 Growing Herbs in containers

-These herbs can be grown in containers on a windowsill or patio.
+You can grow these herbs in containers on a windowsill or patio.

-Mint is so vigorous it should only be grown in a container to prevent it from spreading and taking over all the space.
+Growing mint in a container is necessary to prevent it from spreading and taking over all the space, considering its vigorous nature.

-The Mediterranean herbs can be grown together in one large container, or grouped in single containers.
+You can grow the Mediterranean herbs together in one large container or group them in single containers.
 Rosemary and Sage are physically the largest of the herbs and will outgrow a container requiring repotting after a couple of years.
 Some herbs, such as tarragon and Mint, are short-lived and will need replacing.
 Herbs look lovely in containers and make a pretty display for the cooks and the bees.

 There are also some vegetables suitable for growing in containers.